 Classroom Card Game Storage

+I am all about finding smart teaching hacks that help me save time and frustration.
 In the past I have used plastic zip top bags to store my many card games.
 But the bags don’t last and eventually cards end up scattered all over the place.
 I have also used old VHS cases to store card games but those are more difficult to come by now.

 Here are a few ideas for storing your card games.